konveyor/enhancements/enhancements/crane-1.x/crd-v1beta1-deprecation-remoteinstall/README.md

 _In exchange for dropping OCP 3.x control cluster capability_, we gain the following benefits:

-- We can avoid maintaining an additional long term support OCP 3.x compatible version of Crane
+- We can avoid maintaining an additional legacy OCP 3.x compatible version of Crane
   - Test burden on QE is not doubled
   - Backport/CVE/Bugfix burden on devs is not doubled
 - Only need to maintain and test one set of Crane CRDs (v1)